Get more information about Clark Atlanta University by clicking links below:

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Clark Atlanta University.
+The list of schools below have been selected by researching which schools offer similar programs to Clark Atlanta University.

-- Kennesaw State University in Kennesaw, GA (22 miles away)
+- Clayton State University in Morrow, GA (12 miles away)

 - Georgia Gwinnett College in Lawrenceville, GA (29 miles away)